As a maritime player with a global presence at sea and onshore, we recognize our social, environmental, and ethical responsibility.

 We strive for responsible business practices and promote sustainability throughout our network.
 Committed to the ten principles of the United Nations Global Compact (UNGC), we set measurable goals in areas where we can make a significant impact.

-Our current goals for 2020-2023 are focused on diversity, safety, reducing emissions, and fighting corruption – Clipper is an active member of the Maritime Anti-Corruption Network (MACN).
+Our goals are focused on diversity, safety, reducing emissions, and fighting corruption – Clipper is an active member of the Maritime Anti-Corruption Network (MACN).

 Clipper Group maintains a precautionary approach to the environment and continuously invests in intelligent shipping technology to improve our environmental and financial performance.